 * If there is a tech correction / recession, it’ll be nice sitting on a lot of cash.

-* I’ve got a bird in the hand, which may never return if I let go.
+* I’ve got a bird in the hand.
+It may never return if I let go.

 * The $250K/$500K tax-free profit exclusion will go away next year.

 * I won’t have to eventually spend $10K – $15K replacing the roof, $10K changing some windows, $8K painting the back of the house, $8K on a new furnace, and $15K for staging if I were to list my home on the MLS.

 * I know exactly how I’ll reinvest the proceeds.
 Each investment should earn more than the current ~2.2% net rental yield (cap rate).

 - $300,000 will go into Fundrise.
 If I can earn a 10% IRR over the next 5 years, then I’ll 100% match the rental income lost from the sale with much less capital required.
 My earlier investments have started to pay dividends, which I’ll write about in my 2Q2017 investment update.

 - $300,000 will be invested in various national REITs for higher income.

 - $500,000 will be invested in various tax-free California municipal bonds.